 For many men, that means they have to take the medication first thing in the morning, at least an hour before breakfast.
 That can be inconvenient if you have to go to work.
 Waiting an hour to eat means getting up quite early each day.

 New research suggests that the old dosing instructions might require some rethinking.
 That’s because if Zytiga is taken with a low-fat meal, four to seven times as much medicine is absorbed into the body.
-In other words, one 250 mg pill can do the work of four pills.
+In other words, one 250 mg pill might do the work of four pills.
 If taken with a high-fat meal, drug absorption goes up to 10- to 17 times that of a fasted state.
+That would be risky!

 A study published in the Journal of Clinical Oncology (March 28, 2018) is a game changer!
 The investigators compared a low dose of abiraterone (one, 250 mg pill) taken with a low-fat meal, to a standard dose (four, 250 mg pills) taken on an empty stomach.